aseprite/aseprite/INSTALL.md

    the whole `data/` directory to `build/src/RelWithDebInfo/` so you can run/debug the program from Visual Studio IDE.
 On Linux, you can copy the `data/` directory in `~/.aseprite/` directory.

+# How to use installed third party libraries?

+If you don't want to use the embedded code of third party libraries (i.e. to use your installed versions), you can disable static linking configuring each `USE_SHARED_` option.

+After running `cmake -G`, you edit `build/CMakeCache.txt` file, and enable the `USE_SHARED_` flag (set its value to `ON`) of the library that you want to be linked dynamically.

 # How to profile Aseprite?